chariotsofiron/chariotsofiron.github.io/src/mira.md

 > Why not use port-mapped I/O?

-- An ISA would likely force it to go through the accumulator instead of a register directly
+- Data must move through the accumulator instead of a register directly
 - Memory-mapped allows you to use different addressing modes
-- Like the point on fancier hardware, you're implementing something a program might not necessarily need, and might not be enough when you do
+- Similar to more complex hardware, we want to avoid implementing hardware that some workloads may not need.

 > Why an accumulator architecture as opposed to a 3-op load-store?

 - Smaller program sizes due to denser instruction set
-- Simpler and speedier execution unit due to accumulator dataloop
+- Simpler and speedier data loop due to accumulator
 - Requires fewer components, lack of dual read registers, register decoders
 - A load-store variant would require a 16-bit ISA, increasing instruction cache pressure